RoNoLo/json-store/README.md

 It uses a NoSQL like query system for the documents and aims to use very low memory footprint (aka not loading all documents into memory to process them).

+Note: There is a ronolo/json-database package, which uses the json-store and extends it with document relations (foreign keys) and query result caching.

 ## Usage

 First create a Config object.